electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/onepedaldriving/_index.md

 ### Audi Q4 e-tron

 On Audi Q4 e-tron you can set the car in B-mode with help of the shifter.
-In B-mode it the car will regenerate when lifting the pedal.
+In B-mode the car will regenerate when lifting the watt pedal.

 ![Q4 shifters](q4shifter.jpg "Gear shifter Audi Q4 with D/B mode")

 ![bilde](regenlevelq4.jpg "The green bar to the right of the big D shows the regen level on Q4 when driving i B mode")

+Driving in D-mode and using the brake pedals that automaticly gives regen gives the best effiency.
+Coast whenever you can.

 ## More information